TheRealAnonymous008/quartz/content/details/machine learning/architectures/Encoder-Decoder Network.md

-# RNN Encoder-Decoder
-* An **RNN Encoder-Decoder** is an [[Recurrent Neural Network]] architecture which comprises of two units, both are RNNs.
+* An **Encoder-Decoder** is a neural network architecture which comprises of two units.
 	* An **encoder** takes a variable length sequence as input and encodes it to some hidden state of fixed length
 	* A **decoder** which takes the hidden state from the encoder and the leftwards context of the target sequence, and predicts the subsequent token in the target sequence.
+* We may think of the roles of the encoder-decoder as follows:
+	* The encoder *builds a representation of the source text*.
+	* The decoder *uses the context from the representation to generate a target text*.

+* *Encoder-Decoders are useful when the input sequence and output sequence can have different lengths*.

-* At training time, the decoder is conditioned on the preceding tokens on the original sequence.
-However, at test time, we condition the decoder on the tokens already predicted.
-This may be achieved using [[Backpropagation through Time#Teacher Forcing|teacher forcing]].
+* During inference, we condition the decoder on the tokens already predicted.

 ![[Encoder-Decoder RNN.png|300]]
 <figcaption> Encoder-Decoder RNN.
 Image taken from Zhang et al. </figcaption>